DLPietro/DLPietro.github.io/_posts/2025-11-20-louisville-payroll-analytics-part-1.md

 tags: [sql, postgresql, dataengineering, tableau, payroll, analytics]
 ---

-# From Payroll Chaos to Structured Analytics
+# 🏙️ From Database Chaos to Structured Analytics

 I was tired of looking at public data as a huge CSV and _not really understanding anything_: I wanted to go beyond “open data as a file” and build an actual **analytics pipeline** creating SQL queries, views, and a live dashboard.

-It turned into a month-long journey full of permission errors, failed imports, wrong joins, and a lot of satisfaction when things finally clicked.

-> **Turn the raw public sector salaries of a city (starting with Louisville) into a clean PostgreSQL schema + SQL views + a Tableau Public dashboard** that tells us a story about salaries, overtime and equity.
+> **Turn the raw public sector salaries of a city (starting with Louisville, a not-so-huge US city) into a clean PostgreSQL schema, with SQL views and a Tableau Public dashboard** that tell us the status about salaries, overtime and equity in the public sector of the American city.

 ---

 # ⚽ Main Goals

-> Set up a working PostgreSQL environment (with DBeaver as SQL client)
+> Setting up a working PostgreSQL environment (with DBeaver as SQL client)
-> Import the real **Louisville Metro payroll CSV** into a proper table
+> Importing the real **Louisville Metro payroll CSV** into a proper table
-> Design a SQL schema and views to support analytics (salary distribution, overtime, inequality)
+> Designing a SQL schema and views to support analytics (salary distribution, overtime, inequality)
-> Build a Tableau dashboard with 3–4 core views for business-style storytelling
+> Building a Tableau dashboard with at least 4 core views for analytics-style storytelling
-> Document everything in a GitHub repo so the work is **reproducible**, not a one‑off experiment
+> Documenting everything in a GitHub repository to show the way how I'm working

 ---

 # 📋 Step by Step

 📍 **Step 1: Losing time on PostgreSQL permissions**
-Creating a simple table should be easy, right?
-It wasn’t.
-I hit `permission denied for schema public` more times than I can count.
+Creating a simple table should be easy, but that's not: I hit `permission denied for schema public` more times than I can count.
 Fixing roles, grants, and reconnecting from DBeaver took longer than expected, but it forced me to really understand how PostgreSQL handles users and schemas.

 📍 **Step 2: Designing the `salary_data` table and loading the CSV**
 Once permissions were fixed, I created a clean table for the dataset and used DBeaver’s import wizard.
 First attempt failed because of NOT NULL constraints and column mismatches.
 After adjusting the mapping (especially `cal_year`, `ytd_total`, and overtime columns), the dataset finally landed in PostgreSQL.